-3 REQUIREMENTS
+3 Requirements

-3.1 CONTRACT SKILLS DEVELOPMENT GOAL (CSDG)
+3.1 Contract skills development goal (CSDG)

-- 3.1.1 The contractor shall attain or exceed the contract skills development goal in the performance of the contract or the execution of an order. - 3.1.2 The contract skills development goal shall be expressed as in 3.1.2.1 for engineering and construction works, design and build and services contracts, and as in 3.1.2.2 for professional services contracts. - 3.1.2.1In the case of engineering and construction works contracts, design and build contracts and services contracts the contract skills participation goals, expressed in Rand, shall be no less than the contract amount multiplied by a percentage (%) factor given in Table 2 for the applicable class of construction works used in the application of the Construction Industry Development Regulations issued in terms of the Construction Industry Development Board Act of 2000.
+3.1.1 The contractor shall attain or exceed the contract skills development goal in the performance of the contract or the execution of an order.

+3.1.2 The contract skills development goal shall be expressed as in 3.1.2.1 for engineering and construction works, design and build and services contracts, and as in 3.1.2.2 for professional services contracts.

+3.1.2.1 In the case of engineering and construction works contracts, design and build contracts and services contracts the contract skills participation goals, expressed in Rand, shall be no less than the sub-total multiplied by a percentage (%) factor given in Table 2 for the applicable class of construction works used in the application of the Construction Industry Development Regulations, issued in terms of the Construction Industry Development Board Act of 2000.